atwi/threadlines/_posts/2025-11-21-creatine-hair-loss-study-what-the-headlines-missed.md

 - Total testosterone increased over 12 weeks (in both creatine and placebo).
 - Free testosterone decreased (also in both groups).
-- DHT did not change at all.
+- DHT did not change significantly.
 - DHT:T ratio decreased over time.
 - DHT:free T ratio increased, but only because free T dropped — not because DHT rose.

-These hormone shifts were identical in the creatine and placebo groups.
+These hormone shifts were similar in the creatine and placebo groups.

 ### Hair metrics